openframeworks/ofBook/chapters/game_design/chapter.md

 * An address pattern.
 This is a hierarchical name space, and looks a bit like a Unix filesystem or URL (e.g. `/Address1`).
 These patterns can effectively be anything you want (e.g. `/EnemySpeed`)--think of them as names for what you send.
 * A Type tag string.
 This simply represents the kind of data being sent (e.g. `int`, `string`).
 * Arguments.
-The actual value that is being transmitted (e.g. `6`, `“Hello world”`, etc.).
+The actual value that is being transmitted (e.g. `6`, `"Hello world"`, etc.).

 There are plenty of inexpensive apps for smartphones and tablets that provide customizable GUIs (complete with buttons, sliders, etc.) for sending different kinds of MIDI messages.
 Download one (we like TouchOSC) so we have something to send our messages with.
 With this in mind, let's start making our game!

 ## Our basic game--& making it not-so-basic

 OpenFrameworks handles OSC as an included addon, so our first step will be to run the project generator and create a project with the OSC addon.
 (If you haven't had a chance to read about addons, now would be a good time to jump over to [here] and do just that!)
-Launch the project generator, then, in the main menu, click the word “Addons.”
+Launch the project generator, then, in the main menu, click the word "Addons."
 A popup will appear.
 Select ofxOsc and then click back.
 Now, next to the word Addons, you should see ofxOsc.
-Press “generate”.
+Press "generate".
 When it completes the project creation process, close the generator and open up the project in either Visual Studio or Xcode.
 The project will be set up in your myApps folder.
 Open it now.

 Here's what our game will have: